nightscout/trio-docs/docs/configuration/migration/loop-migration.md

 ## Convert Loop Settings to Trio Settings

-When you move your settings from Loop to Trio, you will notice there are significantly more settings in Trio than in Loop.
-Below are the
+When you start on Trio, you will notice there are significantly more settings than in Loop.
+A few can be manually added.
+Below are the settings that are in both Loop and Trio as well as where to locate them in each app.

 ### [Therapy Settings](../settings/therapy/index.md)
 | Trio Name | Setting Format <br> (example) | Location in Trio | Loop Name | Setting Format <br> (example) | Location in Loop |